 2. Ask “What If?”: Help your kids understand the effects of slacking during the final report card.
 Ask questions like “What would happen if you fail this test?” to help them learn that slacking on one test or assignment could have long-term effects like harming their overall grade or class standing.

 3. Know Where Your Child Stands: Review previous report cards and assignments to pinpoint areas for improvement.
 Now is also a great time to check in with your child’s teacher.
 Ask about where your child stands and get input on areas that need focus.
-If you want to gain in-depth insights into your child’s academic status and how they’re doing compared to national norms, Sylvan Learning is offering a Spring Academic Checkup assessment at a special price of $49 for a limited time.
-Contact your local Sylvan center to schedule an assessment.
+If you want to gain in-depth insights into your child’s academic status and how they’re doing compared to national norms, Sylvan Learning offers an Academic Checkup assessment.
+Contact your local Sylvan center for pricing and to schedule an assessment!

 4. Give Incentives or Rewards: Does your child have a big exam coming up?
 Reward him or her for studying all week with a trip to the park or local ice cream shop on the weekend.
 For older kids and teens, reward them with a ride to the mall or movies with their friends.